msse-chem-280-2024/periodic-table/elements/Lead.md

 Symbol : Pb
 Atomic Number : 82
+Initial facts about lead:
-Fun fact about lead: Humans are estimated to have used lead metal as early as 6400 BC.
+1. Humans are estimated to have used lead metal as early as 6400 BC.
+2. Lead salts are often sugary in taste, and some are used as sugar substitutes.
+3. Lead was one of the first metals discovered by humans.